lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 The `sum` plugin implements the following logic:

-- sum whatever is provided in the `input-parameters` field from `globalConfig`.
+- sum whatever is provided in the `input-parameters` field from `config`.
-- append the result to each element in the output array with the name provided as `output-parameter` in `globalConfig`.
+- append the result to each element in the output array with the name provided as `output-parameter` in `config`.

 Let's look at how you would implement this from scratch: